it-beard/evo-bot-go/.qoder/repowiki/en/content/AI-Powered Search/Tool Search.md

 - [tools_handler.go](file://internal/handlers/privatehandlers/tools_handler.go#L170-L180)

 ## Prompt Template Retrieval and Construction
-The handler retrieves the tool-specific prompt template using the `GetToolPromptTemplateDbKey` constant ("get_tool_prompt") to query the `prompting_templates` database table.
+The handler retrieves the tool-specific prompt template using the `GetToolPromptKey` constant ("get_tool_prompt") to query the `prompting_templates` database table.
 This template defines Jenkins Webster's behavior, including formatting rules, response structure, and search logic.
 The final prompt is constructed by combining the retrieved template with dynamic elements: the link to the Tools channel (using `SuperGroupChatID` and `ToolTopicID`), the JSON-formatted message database, and the user's query.
 All dynamic content is properly escaped using `utils.EscapeMarkdown` to prevent formatting issues.
 The constructed prompt guides the AI to find relevant tools, format responses in Markdown with proper linking, and include related club content when available.

 **Section sources**
 - [tools_handler.go](file://internal/handlers/privatehandlers/tools_handler.go#L220-L250)